SuperOfficeDocs/superoffice-docs/docs/api/contact/row/add-new-contact-interest.md

 ---
-# Mandatory fields.
+title: How to add a new contact interest
-title: create_contact_interest       # (Required) Very important for SEO.
+uid: create_contact_interest
-description: How to add a new contact interest  # (Required) Important for SEO.
+description: How to add a new contact interest
-author: {github-id}             # Your GitHub alias. so.date: 05.11.2016
+author: {github-id}
-keywords: interest,rows
+so.date: 05.11.2016
-so.topic: howto            # article, howto, reference, concept, guide
+keywords: interest, rows

-# Optional fields.
-Don't forget to remove # if you need a field.
+so.topic: howto
 # so.envir:                     # cloud or onsite
 # so.client:                    # online, web, win, pocket, or mobile
 ---